Trump Impeachment Calls Rise After Syria Strikes Without Congressional Approval

 “Assad choked out the lives of helpless men, women, and children.
 It is in this vital national security interest of the United States to prevent and deter the spread and use of deadly chemical weapons.”

-The Syria strikes have angered Russia, and also the American people.
-Last night Donald Trump said that all of the 59 missiles but one had hit its target.
+The Syria strikes have angered Russia and the American people.
+Last night, Donald Trump said that all of the 59 missiles but one had hit its target.
 A Russian spokesperson argues against this, saying only 23 had.
 The Syrian response to the Syria strikes is that the United States has violated “all international laws and customs” and that the United States is acting as if they are a partner to ISIS.

 The Assad regime has said that the White House acted “without knowing the truth about what occurred and without identifying those responsible” for the chemical attack against Syria earlier this week.

-A White House official asserts that at least two dozen members of Congress were briefed by the Administration prior to the missile strike.
-But many members of Congress and the Senate today are tweeting and issuing statements that suggest that was not enough, and even that Donald Trump broke the law.
-Secretary of State Rex Tillerson issued a statement.
+A White House official asserts that at least two dozen members of Congress were briefed by the administration prior to the missile strike.
+But many members of Congress and the Senate today are tweeting and issuing statements which suggest that was not enough, even stating that Donald Trump broke the law.

 “We feel that the strike itself was proportional, because it was targeted at the facility that delivered the most recent chemical weapons attack.
 There was a thorough examination of a wide range of options, and I think the president made the correct choice and made the correct decision.”

-Congress member Rep. Adam Schiff tweeted a statement this morning, noting his concern that the Syria strikes occurred without Congressional approval.
+Congress member Rep. Adam Schiff tweeted a statement this morning, noting his concern that the Syria strikes occurred without congressional approval.

 “This strike will not hasten an end to the Assad regime, but it may deter its further use of chemical weapons.
 Nevertheless, this missile strike and the military action of our forces already in Syria, have yet to be authorized by Congress.
 I will be re-introducing an authorization for use of military force against ISIS and al Qaeda when Congress returns to session.”

-Rep. Adam Schiff also called for a concern for the United States to “redouble” efforts to provide humanitarian relief to the millions of Syrian refugees who have fled their homes.”
+Rep. Adam Schiff also called for a concern for the United States to “redouble efforts to provide humanitarian relief to the millions of Syrian refugees who have fled their homes.”

-Congress member Rep. Barbara Lee called the Syria strikes an act of war in a tweet last night after the strikes.
+Congress member Rep. Barbara Lee called the Syria strikes an act of war in a tweet last night.
 She said that she was the lone vote against 2001 AUMF, the Authorization for Use of Military Force Against Terrorists act.
 She also said that the Syria strikes are “far beyond the scope of this war authorization.”

-She called for Speaker of the House Paul Ryan to bring a vote, and said that, “anything less is an abdication of our responsibility.”
-Congress member Rep. Jerry Nadler of the House Judiciary Committee echoed the sentiments by a tweet as well, saying, “Assad’s chemical weapons use/other atrocities are pure evil.
+She called for Speaker of the House Paul Ryan to bring a vote, adding that “anything less is an abdication of our responsibility.”

+Congress member Rep. Jerry Nadler of the House Judiciary Committee echoed the sentiments on Twitter as well, saying, “Assad’s chemical weapons use/other atrocities are pure evil.
 But, Constitution requires Pres.
 To come to Congress for authorization.
 Period.”

-Democratic whip Senator Dick Durbin issued a statement on Twitter as well.
+Democratic whip Senator Dick Durbin also issued a statement on Twitter.

 “My preliminary briefing by the White House indicated that this was a measured response to the Syrian nerve gas atrocity.
 Any further action will require close scrutiny by Congress, and any escalation beyond airstrikes or missile strikes will require engaging the American people in that decision.”

 Senator Rand Paul also noted the legalities, or lack thereof, in last night’s Syria strikes and did not support Donald Trump.

 He said on Twitter, “While we all condemn the atrocities in Syria, the United States was not attacked.
 The President needs Congressional authorization for military action as required by the Constitution.”

+Congress member Rep. Ted Lieu of the House Judiciary Committee agreed with Senator Rand Paul, saying, “War against Assad regime without congressional approval is illegal.
+AUMF from last decade does not apply.”

 With members of Congress and the Senate noting their disapproval and questioning the legality of Donald Trump’s Syria strikes, members of the public have increased their calls for a Trump impeachment.